Chapter 24. General Chemistry Experiment

 ⑥ If a mercury thermometer breaks, sprinkle sufficient sulfur to absorb the mercury vapor and collect it after a day

-⑵ Volumetric Analysis and Standardization of Solutions
+⑵ Titration and Standardization of Solutions

-○ Add a solution of known concentration until
+○ Using a buret, add a solution of known concentration until the sample is completely consumed.

 ② Standardization